🦘 Australia

 Documents required vary by pathway but typically include:

-• English language test results (IELTS, TOEFL, or PTE), if applicable, depending on visa pathway.
+• English language test results (IELTS, TOEFL, PTE, or Cambridge) if your degree was not completed in English

 ACS assessment fees